Permissions required for PostGIS

 for Postgres 14 recommends reducing these defaults under Section 4.4 "Ensure excessive DML privileges are

-revoked" by revoking CREATE
+revoked" by revoking CREATE permissions from the public schema.

 REVOKE CREATE ON SCHEMA public FROM PUBLIC;